Abigail Adams

-Abigail Adams (née Smith; November 22, [O.S.
-November 11] 1744 – October 28, 1818) was the wife and closest advisor of John Adams, as well as the mother of John Quincy Adams.
-She was a founder of the United States, and was the first second lady of the United States and second first lady of the United States, although such titles were not used at the time.
-She and Barbara Bush are the only two women to have been married to U.S. presidents and to have been the mothers of other U.S. presidents.
+Abigail Adams (née Smith; – October 28, 1818) was the wife and closest advisor of John Adams, the second president of the United States, and the mother of John Quincy Adams, the sixth president of the United States.
+She was a founder of the United States, and was both the first second lady and second first lady of the United States, although such titles were not used at the time.
+She and Barbara Bush are the only two women in American history who were both married to a U.S. president and the mother of a U.S. president.

-Adams's life is one of the most documented of the first ladies: she is remembered for the many letters she wrote to her husband John Adams while he stayed in Philadelphia, Pennsylvania, during the Continental Congresses.
-John frequently sought the advice of Abigail on many matters, and their letters are filled with intellectual discussions on government and politics.
-Her letters also serve as eyewitness accounts of the American Revolutionary War home front.
+Adams's life is one of the most documented of the first ladies.
+Many of the letters she wrote to John Adams while he was in Philadelphia as a delegate in the Continental Congress, prior to and during the Revolutionary War, document the closeness and versatility of their relationship.
+John Adams frequently sought the advice of Abigail on many matters, and their letters are filled with intellectual discussions on government and politics.
+Her letters also serve as eyewitness accounts of the home front of the Revolutionary War.

-Surveys of historians conducted periodically by the Siena College Research Institute since 1982 have consistently found Adams to rank among the three most highly regarded first ladies by the assessments of historians.
+Surveys of historians conducted periodically by the Siena College Research Institute since 1982 have consistently found Adams to rank as one of the three most highly regarded first ladies by historians.